 Bankruptcy should always be one of your last options when you cannot repay your loans.

 While bankruptcy will write off any existing loans that you are unable to pay off, it will also damage your chances of being able to take out a loan ever again.

 It is always worth chatting to a financial advisor if you are struggling to repay your loans.
 If you cannot afford advice, there are charities that offer financial advice for free.
 A financial advisor will be able to talk to you about your options and advise you on how to navigate your way out of your troubles.
 If a financial advisor believes bankruptcy is your best option, they will be able to help you through the process.

 If you are certain about bankruptcy, you may wish to hire a bankruptcy attorney straight away.

 What Else Could I Do?

-An option to avoid bankruptcy is an IVA – an Individual Voluntary Agreement.
-This is an agreement between you and your lender that interest will be frozen to help minimize how much you need to pay.
+An option to avoid bankruptcy is to make an agreement between you and your lender that interest will be frozen to help minimize how much you need to pay.
 This will lower your credit score but it has less stigma attached than bankruptcy.

 What Should I Do If I Cannot Repay My Loans?

 The first thing you should do is contact your lender.
 Lenders will do their best to ensure that you can repay your loan, so if you find yourself at a loose end, contact your lender first.

 You could file bankruptcy.
 Claiming bankruptcy should not be taken lightly and should be talked over with a professional.